charmbracelet/log/README.md

 ## Usage

-Use `go get` to download the dependency, and then `import` it in your Go files:
+Use `go get` to download the dependency.

 ```bash
 go get github.com/charmbracelet/log@latest
 ```

+Then, `import` it in your Go files:

 ```go
 import "github.com/charmbracelet/log"